-Junior Good Citizen– for any young person of school age who attends school in Diss
+Junior Good Citizen – for any young person between 5 and 18 years who lives in Diss or attends school in Diss

 Nominees can include people who run a club, raise funds for charities or who are always there to help neighbours or vulnerable people in the community.
-Nominations must include two proposers, who are residents of Diss (for Honoured Citizen, this cannot be a relative).
+Nominations must include two proposers, both of whom should be residents of Diss (for Honoured Citizen this cannot be a relative).

-Awards are presented at the Annual Town Meeting.
+Awards will be presented at the Annual Town Meeting.

 Recipients names will be inscribed on the Roll of Honour Board in the Council Chamber at the Corn Hall.

 We've been recognising our community heroes since 1994...